 Learning at Morden Hall Park

-Our sessions are designed to complement the National Curriculum, linking with science, geography, history, design and technology and art, with sessions for early years through to Key Stage 3.
-Our self-led 'You Can Do It' sessions offer suggested lesson plans and equipment loan.
-All visits must be booked in advance.
+Our National Trust delivered sessions complement the National Curriculum, linking with science and geography, with visits for early years through to Key Stage 2.
+Our self-led 'You Can Do It' sessions offer suggested lesson plans and equipment hire for teachers to lead selected activities.

 Education Group Membership

 Education Group Membership (EGM) supports the National Trust to look after the special places that you will visit and allows education groups free entry to most places owned by the National Trust.
 This annual membership is for not-for-profit groups or home educators whose members, pupils or students are in full-time education.
 Prices depend on the number of children on the school roll.